MatthewKLewis/ObsidianVault/Brainstorming/2021-09-23 Brainstorm..md

 			- Energy Weapons, radars, etc.

 ### Set Bonuses
 ...are for nerds.
 But random rolled loot should produce a nice wide variety of playstyles and stats.
+How many possible parts?
+How many realistic builds?